Business Process Standardization (BPS): Definition, Benefits & How-to

 What is an example of standardization process?

-A great example of a standardization process is how fast-food chains operate.
-Take McDonald’s, for instance.
-No matter where you go in the world, you’ll find the same menu items prepared in the same way.
-This is achieved through detailed, step-by-step instructions for everything from cooking burgers to assembling sandwiches.
+An excellent example of a standardization process is how fast food chains do business.
+Consider McDonald’s, for example.
+Wherever you travel in the world, you can count on the same menu items cooked the same way.
+All these details are accompanied by step-by-step instructions for everything from cooking burgers to assembling sandwiches.
 Even the restaurant layout and customer service procedures are standardized.
-This ensures that customers have a consistent experience, whether they’re in New York or Tokyo, and allows the company to operate efficiently on a global scale.
+That gives customers a uniform experience in New York and in Tokyo, and enables the company to work efficiently around the world.

 What is standardisation in business?